-- (i) Adequate financial resources (e.g. for regulatory fees and liability insurance (depending on the legal framework), and for funding of the construction, operation and decommissioning stages and of maintenance). - (ii) Adequate human resources to safely construct, maintain, operate and decommission the nuclear installation, and to ensure that regulatory requirements and safety standards are met and will continue to be met. - (k) The applicant should be able to demonstrate that contractual arrangements do not compromise the independence or safety of its decision making process. - 2.40 The applicant should demonstrate that it will have procedures within its management system for each stage of the lifetime of the nuclear installation, including, where appropriate, procedures for obtaining independent advice.
-Throughout the licensing process, the regulatory body should confirm that the licensee properly implements these procedures.
-The licensee should also demonstrate that it will have the following procedures: - (a) For controlling the nuclear installation within the limits specified in regulations and licence conditions; - (b) For managing anticipated operational occurrences and accident conditions; - (c) For responding to a nuclear or radiological emergency.
+(1)(ii) Adequate human resources to safely construct, maintain, operate and decommission the nuclear installation, and to ensure that regulatory requirements and safety standards are met and will continue to be met.

+(m)(k) The applicant or licensee should be able to demonstrate that contractual arrangements do not compromise the independence or safety of its decision making process.

+The licenseeapplicant should put into placedemonstrate that it will have procedures within its management system for each stage of the lifetime of the nuclear installation, including, where appropriate, procedures for the provision of obtaining independent advice.
+Throughout the licensing process, the regulatory body should ensure confirm that the licensee properly earries out this task.
+Procedures implements these procedures.
+The licensee should be put into place also demonstrate that it will have the following procedures:

+- (a) For controlling the nuclear installation within the limits specified in regulations and or licence conditions; - (b) For managing anticipated operational occurrences and accident conditions; - (c) For responding to a nuclear or radiological emergency.

+These procedures should be periodically reviewed and revised, as appropriate, to take into account operating experience, modifications, and national and international good practices.